 Dashboards lets you write powerful custom queries about your data and visualize the results in widgets displayed on a common dashboard.
 You can also feed the results of your queries directly into alerts, where you can get immediate notifications on any deviation identified.

-For this step, you should display baseline infrastructure metrics related to performance and usage (CPU, memory, disk, database, etc.).
+For this step, you should display anomaly infrastructure metrics related to performance and usage (CPU, memory, disk, database, etc.).
 Include AWS Budgets if available.

 This step shows you how to use the metrics New Relic has captured to determine which resources to optimize.